 When someone else is to blame for the debilitating injuries you suffered, you have the right to seek compensation for your economic and non-economic damages.
 There are a few types of both, but one of the most meaningful losses you could recoup is your pain and suffering.
 But what does pain and suffering encompass, and how is it valued?

 Our no win no fee injury lawyers at Staver Accident Injury Lawyers, P.C. can help ensure your pain and suffering are fairly compensated.
-Contact us for a free consultation to learn more about your case’s worth.
+Contact us for a free consultation with a personal injury lawyer near you to learn more about your case’s worth.

 There is no one size fits all approach to defining pain and suffering.
 When you hear a lawyer mention “pain and suffering,” we are referring to not only the physical pain you have experienced due to the accident you were involved in or the injuries you sustained, but also the physical pain and discomfort you might experience.